 A few bites into this mango coconut ice cream and you may mistake your kitchen for a tropical island.
 Blend the coconut milk and frozen mango until smooth or leave in a few solid fruit pieces for some texture.
 We think serving with a squeeze of lime and a sprinkle of shredded coconut makes it even better.

 Chocolate ice cream you can eat for breakfast?
 Sign us up.
 This maple-sweetened mixture of frozen banana and avocado is a sweet way to snack after a workout or even before a long workday (who are we to judge?).
 It makes a great after-dinner treat too.

-Not only is this raspberry ice cream a delightful shade of pink, the recipe also calls for a big splash of antioxidant powerhouse coconut water.
-The best part: There’s no additional freezing required, so this dish is ready in five minutes.
+Not only is this raspberry ice cream a delightful shade of pink, the recipe also calls for a big splash of electrolyte powerhouse coconut water.
+The best part: There’s no additional freezing required, so this dish is ready in 5 minutes.

 Peanut butter and banana might seem a better combo than PB&J after a few bites of this ice cream.
 Freeze banana slices, then blend with peanut butter in a powerful blender or food processor.
 Soft-serve lovers will want to dive in immediately, but this ice cream can be frozen for optimal scooping.

 Calling all chocoholics!
 You wouldn’t know from the way it looks, but this rich ice cream gets its silkiness from coconut milk and a ripe avocado.
 It’s sweetened with banana and a touch of agave (swap the latter for maple syrup if you’re not a fan).
 Mix up the the ice cream base, then stick it in the freezer for a good few hours to firm up.